COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Clinical Decision-Making (CDM) Cases

-- What are the benefits of CDM cases?
+- What are CDM cases?

 - The CDM examination was first developed by the Medical Council of Canada in 1992 and has been adopted by countries across the world, including Australia and Germany.
 CDM cases assess the ability to make appropriate patient management decisions as an independently practicing osteopathic generalist physician.
 The cases are not meant to simply assess factual knowledge but rather to assess the ability to apply knowledge at specific decision points in patient care, a special emphasis for the COMLEX-USA Level 3 examination.